-His music has been extensively broadcast and recorded, and perhaps of special note is the ongoing series of his orchestral music and concertos on the Chandos label performed by the BBC Philharmonic and the BBC Concert orchestras – the latest volume, the fourth in the series, was released in 2014; in addition, and of similar importance, is the survey of his complete brass band music on the Doyen label.
-The latest volume (no. 5), including his recent Symphony in two movements and Of Distant Memories, was released in 2013.
+His music has been extensively broadcast and recorded, and perhaps of special note is the ongoing series of his symphonic music and concertos on the Chandos label performed by the BBC Philharmonic and BBC Concert orchestras, and London Brass – the latest volume being released in 2020.
+Included in this series are all his major concertos: horn (1971), tuba (1976), trumpet (1983), trombone (1979), clarinet (1994), piano (1997), violin (2000), saxophone (2006), cello (2007), and flute (2013).
+He has also recently embarked on a three-volume series of his instrumental and chamber music for the Naxos label, the first of which was released in August 2020. in addition, and of similar importance, is the six-volume survey of his complete music for brass band on the Doyen label.

-Edward Gregson has had an impressive career as an academic, from his time in the music department of Goldsmiths College, University of London (1976-96), to his tenure as Principal of the Royal Northern College of Music in Manchester (1996-2008).
-He retired from academe in 2008 in order to concentrate on composing.
-He holds honorary degrees and fellowships from a dozen English universities and conservatoires, and is a Companion and Emeritus Professor of the RNCM.
-He has been nominated for both Ivor Novello and British Composer awards, and currently serves on a number of Boards relating to music education and the music profession.
+Edward Gregson has had an impressive career as an academic, from his time as Head of Composition and resident conductor in the music department of Goldsmiths College, University of London (1976-96), and where he was appointed a Professor of Music, to his tenure as Principal of the Royal Northern College of Music (RNCM) in Manchester (1996-2008).
+He retired from academe in 2008 in order to concentrate on his composition.